-A Weeping Fig which has all its needs adequately met will grow moderately fast.
+A Ficus which has all its needs adequately met will grow moderately fast.
 This basically means it grows quick enough for you to notice it changing in shape and size, but not so quickly that it constantly outgrows the surrounding available space.

 Height / Spread

-The Weeping Fig is only grown indoors for its overall physical appearance and shape.
-Flowers are not at all common on indoor Ficus plants.
+Flowers aren't common.
+This type of Ficus is only grown indoors for its overall physical appearance and shape.

 Is the Weeping Fig plant Poisonous?

-The most commonly reported problem and request for help is because the leaves on someone's Weeping Fig are falling, often in scary numbers.
+The most commonly reported problem and request for help is because the leaves on someone's Ficus are falling, often in huge numbers.
 It's obviously not good appearance wise, but it's perfectly normal and not something you need to be really worried about.

 It happens because your Ficus is quite smart but also rather sensitive to change.
 It wants its leaves in certain angles and positions to maximise the available light to allow photosynthesis at its full potential.
 When you rotate, or move your plant, the light dynamics change massively and the plant responds by shedding leaves and growing new ones in the most efficient angles again.
 It's a clever skill but can create an ugly look that can ruin the look of a mature well-grown houseplant.

 As a general rule, smaller younger plants are less likely to drop leaves when compared to taller and older ones.
-Simply, when your plant has an established home you don't want to be moving it around.
+To prevent and avoid this problem is simple; when your plant has an established home don't keep moving it around.
 Find a spot for it where it can stay put all year around out of draughts and away from wide temperature changes.